StructuredNoiseInjection/TF-Implementation/README.md

 # Structured Noise Injection (Official TensorFlow implementation)
-A TensorFlow implementation of structured noise injection as described in the CVPR2020 submission.
-We adapt the original StyleGAN architecture from https://github.com/NVlabs/stylegan.
+A TensorFlow implementation of structured noise injection as described in the paper.
+We adapt the original StyleGAN architecture code from https://github.com/NVlabs/stylegan.

 The code allows:
 -  Disentangled editing of generated images (local features, mid-scale features, pose, and overall style)